JamesMessinger/super-powered-api-testing/README.md

 What is this?
 --------------------------
-This project demonstrates and compares various API testing tools, namely [Mocha+Chai](./Mocha-Chai/), [Restlet](./Restlet/), [Postman](./Postman/), and [Stoplight](./Stoplight/).
-I have re-created the same test suite in each tool to make it easy to compare and contrast them in terms of features, ease-of-use, syntax, etc.
+This website accompanies a talk/workshop ([here's the slide deck](https://github.com/BigstickCarpet/super-powered-api-testing/blob/master/Presentation.pdf)) that discusses and compares various API testing tools and best-practices.
+I've re-created the same API test suite in several different tools to make it easy to compare and contrast them in terms of features, ease-of-use, syntax, etc.

 Getting Started